 What is a fundo de capital de risco (FCR)?

 The vast majority of funds eligible for Golden Visa investment are classified as fundo de capital de risco (FCR).
 In English, both venture capital and private equity funds would fall under this classification.
 It does not refer to risk capital/hedge funds, even though the name sounds similar.
-You can see all of the FCRs approved by CMVM here.
+You can see all of the FCRs approved by CMVM here under “Venture capital funds” category.
 Most of these, however, aren’t eligible, don’t accept Golden Visa investors, or are simply closed for new investors.

 How are the FCRs regulated in Portugal?

-The FCRs are governed by Law 18/2015, of March 4 (the full English version can be found here) and their management regulations document.
+The FCRs are governed by Law 18/2015, of March 4 and their management regulations document.

 According to law, FCRs must have a minimum committed capital of €1 million to become active.
 However, a fund can choose to raise the amount of the first close higher if they wish.
 Once the fund has reached its first close, the status on the CMVM website will be changed from “authorized” to “active”, and the activation date is added (see below).
 The overall targeted capital by funds usually falls between €20-50 million (with a few exceptions being around €100 million).